cyrraz/plothist/docs/usage/installation.rst

 2. Install ``uv`` following the instructions in the `uv documentation <https://docs.astral.sh/uv/getting-started/installation/>`_.

-3. Run the following command to install the package in editable mode with the development and test dependencies:
+3. Run the following command to install the package:

     .. code-block:: bash